matejkriz/svojsikac/E2E-TESTING.md

 # Appium
-4339 stars
-792 open issues

 [Homepage - https://github.com/appium/appium](https://github.com/appium/appium)

-- multiplatform

 ### Installing dependencies
 ```
 npm install -g appium  # get appium
 npm install -g mocha   # get test runner
 ```
+> Make sure you have not installed Node or Appium with sudo, otherwise you'll run into problems

+Prepare iOS and Android environments following the [RN Getting Started](https://facebook.github.io/react-native/docs/getting-started.html) for both platforms if you have not done it yet.
+For Android don't forget to set up your Android Virtual Device.

 With Xcode 8 you will need to install Carthage dependency manager also:
 ```
 brew install carthage
 ```

-Make sure you have not installed Node or Appium with sudo, otherwise you'll run into problems

 ### Authorizing iOS on the computer